Faster and better

 «Faster and better».
 An area investigated by highly qualified scientists at the University of Zurich’s physics, veterinary medicine, and material technology departments.

 The result of this research is a horseshoe which is a global first in the field.
-It incorporates carbon Kevlar fibres and composite materials (epoxy resin matrix) and is manufactured using a hot press process.
+It incorporates carbon and kevlar fibres and composite materials (epoxy resin matrix) and is manufactured using a hot press process.

 The shape has been adjusted to reflect the latest findings on ergonomics and the foot rolling mechanism.